WinVector/Examples/LogisticOmit/margin_recovery.md

 In our case the null space was one dimensional, or spanned by a single vector.
 This means all valid solutions are of the form `v + z * ns` for scalars `z`.
-In fact all solutions are some interval of `z` values.
+In fact all solutions are in an interval of `z` values.
 We can solve for this interval.

 Note, we have seen the direction we are varying (`ns`) before, it is